Square Bill Crankbaits: Must-Have Best Reaction Bites

 Rock

-Rock cover is one of the strongest environments for square bill crankbaits because the bait can tick and bounce repeatedly.
-Riprap, chunk rock, and rocky transitions often produce some of the best reaction bites of the year.
+Rock is one of the best environments for square bill crankbaits.
+The bait can repeatedly tick, bounce, and wobble through the zone.
+Riprap, chunk rock, and rocky transitions are all prime areas for reaction strikes.

 Docks

-Even though square bill crankbaits are straightforward, several mistakes can reduce their effectiveness.
+Even though square bill crankbaits are simple in concept, a few common errors can reduce their effectiveness.

 Fishing Too Far from Cover